Docs-Geek/api-documentation-course/docs/dev-setup.md

 - Open the **Get a List of Dishes** request.
 - Click the blue **Send** button.

-If the response returns successfully, your Postman configuration is correct.
+In the **Response** section at the bottom, if there is a `200 OK` status code, your Postman configuration is correct.

 <br/>